scmmmh/experiment-support-system/docs/user/edit_page.rst

 			   * **Time input**: where participants are allowed to type a date in the usual time format, i.e. "hh:mm".
 			   * **Date & time input**: where participants are allowed to type a date and time using the above formats, i.e. "dd/mm/yyyy hh:mm".
 			   * **Month input**: where participants are allowed to type a valid month by either inputting a number from 1 to 12 or by typing the name of a valid month.
 The two options ensure that no incorrect data are entered should a participant enters an invalid month (either by typing the name or entering a number other than the valid ones) or spell a valid month incorrectly.
-			   * **Single choice grid**: where the participants can choose, rather than type as in the elements mentioned above, only one value on the question's likert scales.
-Each single choice grid can have one or more subquestions displayed on a grid, along with the corresponding likert scales, as the name of this element clearly suggests.
+			   * **Single choice grid**: where the participants can choose, rather than type as in the elements mentioned above, only one value on the question's Likert scales.
+Each single choice grid can have one or more subquestions displayed on a grid, along with the corresponding Likert scales, as the name of this element clearly suggests.
 			   * **Single choice**: similar to the *Single choice grid* with its only difference being that this element does have sub-questions.
-			   * **Multiple choice grid**: similar to the *Single choice grid* mentioned above, with the difference that the participants can choose more than one values from the question's likert scales.
+			   * **Multiple choice grid**: similar to the *Single choice grid* mentioned above, with the difference that the participants can choose more than one values from the question's Likert scales.
 			   * **Multiple choice**: similar to the *Multiple choice grid* with its only difference being that this element does have sub-questions.
 			   * **Country selection**: where the participant can choose their country of origin, country of residence etc.
 			   * **Language selection**: where the participant can choose the language they speak, they study in etc.